routup/routup/README.md

 ## Plugins

-According to the fact that SAPIR is a minimalistic framework, it depends on plugins to cover some typically http framework functions, which are not integrated in the main package.
+According to the fact that routup is a minimalistic framework, it depends on plugins to cover some typically http framework functions, which are not integrated in the main package.

 | Name                      | Description                                    |